Pyramid Hill Gold Project

 The 100%-owned Pyramid Hill Gold Project covers a highly prospective, district-scale tenement holding north of the world-class >22Moz Bendigo Gold Field.

-Two extensive and coherent gold-in-soil anomalies, each approximately 12km long, have been identified from historical exploration data to date.
-These anomalies overlie major regional faults which are an important control on the multi-million ounce gold deposits located along strike, such as Bendigo, Ballarat and Castlemaine.
-Chalice’s granted tenure in the area now covers >70km of strikealong each of these faults.
+Four extensive and coherent gold-in-soil anomalies overlying 70km of strike have been identified from historical exploration data to date.
+These anomalies overlie three major regional faults which are an important control on the multi-million ounce gold deposits located along strike, such as Bendigo, Ballarat and Castlemaine.

 The Bendigo region is currently enjoying a significant renaissance in gold exploration and development with the continued success of several nearby projects.
 These include one of the world’s highest grade gold mines, the Fosterville Gold Mine owned by Kirkland Lake Gold (NYSE / TSX: KL, ASX: KLA), located to the south-east.
 Further outstanding exploration success by Catalyst Metals’ (ASX: CYL) at its Four Eagles Project recently resulted in the best gold intersection ever recorded at the Boyd’s Dam Zone.
 The Four Eagles Project is located ~20km to the east, directly adjacent to Chalice’s tenure.